Los Angeles Insurance Bad Faith Attorney

 Our Los Angeles Insurance Attorneys Can Help

 Do not let another day pass without seeking legal help from an insurance lawyer.
-Bad faith is a severe issue that many people may not even realize is affecting them.
+Bad faith is a complicated area of the law.
 Proving insurance bad faith can be very difficult, which is why you need an assertive legal advocate in your corner.

-At Gianelli & Morris, we have represented policy holders since 1979 and have seen positive results time and time again.
-We have extensive experience with cases of this nature, and we can help you determine if you have a valid bad faith case and decide how to go about it.
-We are prepared to go up against even the largest insurance companies to fight on your behalf.
+At Gianelli & Morris, we have represented policyholders since 1979.
+We have recovered Hundreds of Millions of Dollars.
+We have extensive experience holding insurance companies accountable for their actions.
+We offer a free consultation and assist you in determining if you have a valid bad faith case and advise you on how to proceed.
+We go up against the largest insurance companies to fight on your behalf.

 If you are not receiving money owed to you or are being denied medical services, call one of our attorneys at Gianelli & Morris today!